Castle Vianden in Luxembourg

 Practical: the Luxembourg Card

-Here, as in many museums and public transport throughout the country, is the Luxembourg Card.
+Here, as in many museums and public transport throughout the country, the Luxembourg Card applies.
 These are available for a validity period of one, two or three days.
 In some attractions there are cheaper admission, in others the entrance fee is completely included in the map.
 The best thing about this card is that all public transport with this card can be used for free.
 You get this card online on the website of Visit Luxembourg.

 By chairlift to a lookout over the castle